-Manchester citizens can vote at Town Meeting on April 6 to accept a gift of land from the Manchester-Essex Conservation Trust.
-(Warrant Article 15) The 2.6-acre parcel of land, a generous gift from Judson L. Wilson, of Gloucester, would be added to the Town’s Dexter Pond Conservation Area.
+Manchester citizens voted at Town Meeting on April 6 to accept a gift of land from the Manchester-Essex Conservation Trust.
+(Warrant Article 15) The 2.6-acre parcel of land, a generous gift from Judson L. Wilson, of Gloucester, is now part of the Town’s Dexter Pond Conservation Area.
 Surrounded by conservation land and the railroad, the woodland parcel is a natural fit for management as part of the conserved area.
-MECT is eager to support the Town’s conservation efforts.
+MECT is happy to support the Town’s conservation efforts.
 Full article with map is at “About/Newsletters” – Spring 2015, page 4.

 October, 2014 – Katerina Thompson, Manager of Crosby’s in Manchester, selected MECT to join the Token Program.
 When you bring your own bag (something MECT heartily endorses) ask for a token to put in a collection box at the door – Please choose MECT’s box!
 This is a wonderful way to support our work, and a small effort for a big payoff to protect our watersheds and wildlife!
 Thank you.